rayangdn/thymio-epfl/report.md

 ✓ Minimizes false detections through filtering

 ## Global navigation
 The aim of global navigation is to find a collision-free optimal path from the start position to the goal position.
 This is a strategic task.
-To this end, we must gather a global map of the environment, a start and goal position (obtained from the camera at the initialization/beginning) , a path planning algorithm (Djikstra's algorithm in our case) and a path following module (name??). ((Furthermore, optimality can be defined with respect to different criteria, such as length, execution time, energy consumption and more.
+To this end, we must gather a global map of the environment, a start and goal position (obtained from the camera at the beginning) , a path planning algorithm (Djikstra's algorithm in our case) and a path following module (name??). ((Furthermore, optimality can be defined with respect to different criteria, such as length, execution time, energy consumption and more.
 In our case, the visibility ???))

 This function is fulfilled by the Global Navigation module.

 We possess a model of the environment, with some initial "fixed/permanent" obstacles.
 These obstacles are assumed to be permanent for the duration of the trial.
 Nonetheless, this does not mean all obstacles are included, as some unexpected (unrecorded) physical obstacles can be put in the map in the robot's path at any point in time, and the Local Navigation module is reponsible for avoiding a collision and returning/recomputing a global path.

-The path finding is done in two parts :  the creation of the visibility graph and the computing of the optimal(??) path.

 ((Questions: Do we need to take into account geometry, kinematics constraints, and/or the dynamics of the robot?